-- · PCI / CXL.io link - If a translated-request has a PASID TLP Prefix, it is blocked by root-complex.

-- If a translated-request is to the interrupt address range (FEEx_xxxxh), it is blocked by remapping hardware and treated as a fault LGN.4/SGN.8.
-(See Section 7.1.3 for details of conditions and hardware behavior.) - If hardware detects any error condition that requires remapping hardware to block a translated-request, it is treated as a fault and the translated-request is handled as UR.
-(See Section 7.1.3 for details of error conditions.) - If none of the error conditions above are detected, remapping hardware bypasses address translation and sets the output address for the translated-request equal to the input address.
+- PCI / CXL.io link - If a translated-request has a PASID TLP Prefix, it is blocked by root-complex.PASID in Translated Request as not supported in the Extended Capability Register. - If a translated-request is to the interrupt address range (FEEx_xxxxh), it is blocked by remapping hardware and treated as a fault LGN.4/SGN.8.
+(See Section 7.1.3 for details of conditions and hardware behavior.) - If hardware detects any error condition that requires remapping hardware to block a translated-request, it is treated as a fault and the translated-request is handled as UR or CA. (See Section 7.1.3 for details of error conditions.) - If none of the error conditions above are detected, remapping hardware bypasses address translation and sets the output address for the translated-request equal to the input address.
 Remapping hardware assigns write-back (WB) memory type to all such translated requests. - · CXL.cache link - Translated-request is allowed to access memory without any checks by remapping hardware.